 Indonesia’s President-elect Prabowo Subianto has been at the center of controversy regarding the country’s public debt and its impact on the economy.
-With contrasting reports surfacing about his plans to increase Indonesia’s debt-to-GDP ratio to 50%, it is essential to analyze the consequences of such fiscal decisions.
+With contrasting reports surfacing about his plans to increase Indonesia’s debt-to-GDP ratio to 50%, it is essential to analyze the potential consequences of such fiscal decisions.

 Denial of Debt Increase